sagemath/sagewiki_to_gh-2022-10-10/graph.md

+== Introduction ==

 The SAGE Graph Theory Project aims to implement Graph objects and algorithms in ["SAGE"].

+The main people working on this project are Emily Kirkman and Robert Miller.

-The following is a survey of existing Graph Theory software.
+== Survey of existing Graph Theory software ==

    A. Software included with SAGE
       I. GAP